janoelze/layerfeed/spec/specification-0.1.md

   * ```title``` - A title for your Layerfeed.
   * ```identifier``` - This identifier field must contain a string that uniquely identifies your Layerfeed file.
 We recommend using [UTI format](http://en.wikipedia.org/wiki/Uniform_Type_Identifier).
   * ```version``` - The version of your Layerfeed.

-#### Goals

-We aim to design Layerfeed in a way that enables individuals to subtitle videos with timestamped textual data.
-Current subtite formats lack sophisticated features like in-text hotlinks or providing x and y coordinates to position text on screen.

 #### Outline